hynek/doc2dash/docs/formats.md

 ## intersphinx

-*intersphinx* is not a format, but a way to store API metadata along with documentation.
+*intersphinx* is not a format, but a way to store API metadata along with any type of HTML documentation.
 Originally conceived to ease inter-project API linking, it's been an [extension to *Sphinx*](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html) for many years now.

 You can recognize *intersphinx*-based docs by the `objects.inv` file at the root of the built documentation.